-Fees and commissions, mainly representing service fees, are recognized on an accrual basis when the service has been provided.
-Fees and commission arising from loans, deposits and other banking transactions are recognized as income based on agreed terms and conditions.
+Service fee income arising from deposits and other banking transactions are recognized as income based on agreed terms and conditions.

 11.8 Income taxes

 Income earned by the FCDU is taxed as follows: (a) offshore income is tax-exempt, (b) gross onshore income is taxed at 10%, and (c) all other income not classifiable as onshore or offshore is subject to the regular corporate tax rate of 25% of net taxable income.